AlexeyLegasov63/RobloxRegistry/README.md

 # Registry Module

 A lightweight, type-safe registry system for Roblox (Luau) that allows you to register, retrieve, and manage configuration presets or any objects by a unique key.
-Ideal for managing atmospheres, effects, or any modular settings in your Roblox games.
+Perfect for managing items, effects, abilities or any modular settings in your Roblox games.

 ## Features